freerange/pair-programming-presentation/presentation.md

 -- Kent Beck

 ^
-- Kent Beck sums this up nicely...
+- Kent Beck sums this up nicely in a couple of places...
-- [Any one practice doesn't stand well on its own.
-They require the other practices to keep them in balance.]
+- [Read the quote]

 ---

+> Any one practice doesn't stand well on its own.
+They require the other practices to keep them in balance.
+-- Kent Beck

+^
+- [Read the quote]
+- Given how central pairing is to the process, a question worth asking yourselves is:
+- If you decide not to do any/much pair programming then how will you compensate?

+---

 ## Feedback Mechanisms in XP

+^ Something else that XP emphasises is trying to get rapid feedback and pairing is one way it achieves that.

 ---

 ![fit](feedback-loops.gif)

 ^
-- Talk about rapid feedback of pairing versus slow feedback of e.g. pull requests or even individuals committing master
+- Pairing means you get much more rapid feedback than if you rely on pull requests, code reviews and the like.

 ---

 # Why we think pairing is a Good Thing™

+^
+- We've had a go at coming up with some of the reasons that we think pairing is a good thing.

 ---